Frequently Asked Questions

 What types of cases does Lauren handle?

-Lauren assists attorneys with complex civil and business appeals, criminal appeals, and post-conviction petitions in both state and federal courts.
-Her services include record review, appellate brief drafting, legal research, issue-spotting, and strategic consultation.
-In addition to appellate work, Lauren also prepares dispositive motions and responses—including motions for summary judgment, motions to dismiss, and corresponding oppositions.
-She additionally has experience drafting arbitration briefs in complex commercial matters.
+Lauren represents clients in civil and criminal appeals in Massachusetts and New Mexico, including family law, business, and post-conviction matters.
+She also assists attorneys nationwide with appellate brief writing and strategy in complex appeals across both state and federal courts.
+Her services include record review, appellate brief drafting, legal research, issue spotting, and strategic consultation.
+In addition to appellate work, Lauren prepares dispositive motions and responses—such as motions for summary judgment, motions to dismiss, and related oppositions—and has experience drafting arbitration briefs in complex commercial matters.

-What should a practitioner look for in an appellate lawyer?
+What should clients and practitioners look for in an appellate lawyer?

 What is the typical turnaround time for appellate work?